The fine print on how we work with you.

-We have a written complaints procedure, and you can request a copy of this at any time by contacting us here.
+We have a written complaints procedure, which can be viewed here.

 You agree to provide us with information requested during the application process and comply with all our identification and anti-money laundering requirements to enable us to comply with all applicable laws, regulations, rules and regulatory guidance.
 We may require you to send us copies of relevant passports or other documentation sufficient to verify your identity.
 As a part of the application process, you must register with us the details of a bank account or building society account based in the United Kingdom and opened in your name.
 If at some future date you wish to change Your Nominated Bank Account, you may need to be re-identified for anti-money laundering purposes.

 Invest & Fund matches Lenders who want a better return on their money with Borrowers who require a loan to fund a property development project.
 As with all Peer-to-Peer Lenders, the biggest risk posed to Lenders is if a Borrower does not repay their loan.
 Payments are not guaranteed if a Borrower defaults and so Lenders' capital is at risk.